EduardoZepeda/coffee-bytes-hugo/content/posts/go/python-vs-go-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 The **compilation of go is extremely fast** and, although it might be slightly slower to run than if you were using C++ or the [hard to learn Rust language]({{< ref path="/posts/rust/estoy-aprendiendo-el-lenguaje-de-programacion-rust/index.md" lang="en" >}}), product development and MVPs should take less time than with those languages.

-## Which one is faster Python vs Go?
+## Golang vs python performance

 The comparison here is going to become somewhat unfair, but I'll make it anyway: **Go is blazingly fast compared to Python**.
+Python's performance is nothing compared to Go.
 The above difference is explained by the fact that Go is compiled, while Python is interpreted.

-### Python vs Go in fibonacci by recursion
+### Python vs Golang performance in fibonacci by recursion

 How fast is go compared to python?
 I made a small test using [multitime](https://tratt.net/laurie/src/multitime/#?) to measure how long it takes to calculate the n fibonacci number for each language, 10 repetitions for each test, results are in seconds (smaller is better), note the radical difference in performance of both languages.